MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/mfpf-development-in-cordova-applications.md

 - [uglify-js](https://www.npmjs.com/package/uglify-js)
 - [clean-css](https://www.npmjs.com/package/clean-css)

-## Previewing applications
+## Previewing an application's web resources
 A Cordova application's web resources can be previewed either in the iOS Simulator, Android Emulator, Windows Emulator or physical devices.
 In MobileFirst Platform Foundation, two additional live-preview options are available: IBM Mobile Browser Simulator and Simple Browser rendering.

-* With Simple Browser rendering the application is presented as a web page in the desktop browser.
+#### Simple Browser
+In Simple Browser previewing, the web resources of the application are being rendered in the desktop browser without being treated as an "app", allowing easy debugging of just the web resources.

+#### Mobile Browser Simulator
-* The Mobile Browser Simulator is a web application that enables testing the application by simulating device features without needing to install device vendor native SDK.
+The Mobile Browser Simulator is a web application that enables testing of the Cordova application by simulating device features without needing to install the app in an Emulator or physical device.

-> Learn more about Simple Browser rendering the IBM Mobile Browser Simulator in the user documentation.

-### Previewing the application web resources:
+### Previewing
 1. From a **Command-line** window, run the command:

     ```bash